Fanny Eaton: Early work at the Royal Academy of Arts

 It was during this period of Fanny Eaton's life as mother and new wife that she began modelling, both for the Royal Academy of Arts School of Painting (where she was paid 5 shillings for each modelling session, with her maximum recorded schedule reaching three sessions in a single day), for the Pre-Raphaelites, and for other less well-known artists of the period.

 Her distinctive features were used by artists to portray a variety of ethnicities and characters.
-The earliest studies done of her are a colored sketch by Walter Fryer Stocks and a series of portrait sketches by Simeon Solomon in 1859.
+The earliest studies done of her are a coloured sketch by Walter Fryer Stocks and a series of portrait sketches by Simeon Solomon in 1859.
 These latter sketches were evidently used as preparation for Solomon's Mother of Moses, now in the collection of the Delaware Art Museum.
 Two specific sketches from this series depicted Eaton as the Biblical figures Jochabed and Miriam.
 The finished painting was shown at the Royal Academy in 1860 Exhibition.

 Muse for the Pre-Raphaelites

 Simeon Solomon was from a noted family of painters; his sister, Rebecca Solomon, also painted Eaton during this period.
-Rebecca, who studied with John Everett Millais, may have provided Eaton's link to artists in the Pre-Raphaelite brotherhood, but this is speculation.
+Rebecca, who studied with John Everett Millais, may have provided Eaton's link to artists in the Pre-Raphaelite Brotherhood, but this is speculation.
 In 1865, Dante Gabriel Rossetti employed Eaton to pose for the figure of one of the bridesmaids in his painting The Beloved.
 Rossetti further produced at least one other portrait sketch (c.
 1865, Iris & B. Gerald Cantor Center for Visual Arts at Stanford University).

-Eaton also modelled for other artists in the Solomons circle of friends, including William Blake Richmond and Albert Joseph Moore.This includes Richmond's painting The Slave (1886), found in Tate's collection, and recently identified as another artwork in which Eaton worked as the model.
+Eaton also modelled for other artists in the Solomons circle of friends, including William Blake Richmond and Albert Joseph Moore.
+This includes Richmond's painting The Slave (1886), found in Tate's collection, and recently identified as another artwork in which Eaton worked as the model.

 Eaton appears in a black chalk drawing by Rossetti, now in the Cantor Arts Centre at Stanford University in California.

 The painting Jephthah (1867) by John Everett Millais shows Eaton standing in the upper right-hand side of the canvas.
 1867 is believed to be the latest date at which Eaton was actively working as a model.
 It is not known why she discontinued this work, whether she decided to quit or if her services in this field were no longer in demand.